antrea-io/antrea/docs/network-flow-visibility.md

   # Provide format for records sent to the configured flow collector.
   # Supported formats are IPFIX and JSON.
   #recordFormat: "IPFIX"

+  # recordContents enables configuring some fields in the flow records, A field can
+  # be either included (true) or excluded (false) by providing a bool value.
+  recordContents:
+    # Determine whether source and destination Pod labels will be included in the flow records.
+    #podLabels: false
 ```

 Please note that the default values for `flowExportInterval`, `aggregatorTransportProtocol`,